 Certified nutrition specialists, also known as nutritionists, are health professionals with expertise in diets, food and nutrition.
 While state agencies don't generally regulate certified nutrition specialists, national certification is available through the Certification Board for Nutrition Specialists (CBNS).

 Individuals with a variety of educational backgrounds are prepared for a career as a certified nutrition specialist.
 Official certification from the CBNS requires a master's or doctoral degree in nutrition or a related field.
 Professional education in other health areas, including pharmacy and medicine, along with supplemental education in nutrition also qualifies candidates interested in certification as a nutrition specialist.

 Salaries for certified nutrition specialists vary depending on experience, education and location.
-For example, those in Maryland and Nevada earned in excess of $63,000 annually as of 2009, while those in North Dakota and Pennsylvania earned less than $50,000 around the same time, reports the BLS.
-Around the country, dietitians and nutritionists earned a median wage of $27.38 an hour in 2014, according to the BLS.
+For example, those in California and Alaska earned in excess of $67,000 annually as of 2015, while those in New Jersey and Oregon earned around $65,000 around the same time, reports the BLS.
+Around the country, dietitians and nutritionists earned a median wage of $27.84 an hour in 2015, according to the BLS.